zkxs/compilers-project/readme.md

 - A `filename.listing` file that includes any lexical, syntax, or semantic errors found
 - A `filename.tokens` file listing all tokens output by the lexer
 - A `filename.locations` file listing the type and memory offset of all variables

+Note that nothing being written to standard out is expected behavior.